Synerty/synerty-peek/docs/overview/Overview.rst

 The Desktop service has a different user interface, designed for desktop use.

-The Desktop service codes structure allows Angualar components to be reused to drive both electron and web based interfaces.
+The Desktop service codes structure allows Angular components to be reused to drive both electron and web based interfaces.
 For example :

 *   **my-component.tron.html**    (View for Nativescipt XML)